marsharine/Software_Engineering-Projects/Tribute_ReadMe.md

 ## **Features**

 * **Responsive Design:** The website is fully responsive and adjusts to different screen sizes, ensuring an optimal viewing experience on desktops, tablets, and mobile devices.
-* **Timeline of Ada’s Life:** A detailed, interactive timeline showcasing key events and milestones from Ada Lovelace’s life.
 * **Quotes Section:** Inspiring quotes from Ada Lovelace are highlighted throughout the site.
 * **Elegant Design:** The layout and color scheme are designed to reflect Ada Lovelace’s era while maintaining a modern, clean look.
-* **Interactive Elements:** Hover effects, buttons, and other interactive elements to enhance user experience.

 ## **Technologies Used**

 * **HTML5:** For structuring the content on the webpage.
 * **CSS3:** For styling the website, including the layout, typography, and responsive design.
 * **JavaScript:** To add interactivity and dynamic elements to the site.
-* **Bootstrap (optional):** For faster, more responsive design implementation.
-* **FontAwesome:** Icons used throughout the website.

 ## **Installation**